LacksalCB/Snippets/README.md

 # Snippets
-Minimal Bash Script to load code snippets for C/C++ and Makefile templates.
+Bash Script and provided templates to load code snippets